warrenchortle/sgp-bot/README.md

 3. Post the text to Bluesky
 4. Send either "✅ Posted to Bluesky successfully!" or "❌ Failed to post to Bluesky"

+You can also reply with `/post` to any message in the group.
+If your `/post` message includes a quote (i.e., you replied to a message), the bot will ignore any text typed after `/post` and will post the quoted message's text instead.

 ### Examples

 ```